dobots/aimtools/README.md

 ```

 <img src="https://raw.github.com/dobots/aimtools/master/docs/logos/mac_os.png" alt="Mac OS X" style="width: 16px;"/>
-Restart your terminal to reload this new binaries to the PATHs environment variable.
+Restart your terminal to reload these new binaries to the PATHs environment variable.

 And now you are ready to get actual AI modules: